 If you are not used to feeling your emotions you need to start there.
 Learning to notice and identify your emotions can be a challenge.
 Many people don’t know what they feel beyond “glad,” “sad,” or “mad.”
 If you have trouble identifying other emotions, look up lists of emotions online and read some of the options.
 Then you need to take time every day to think back and notice what you felt.
 Even if it was momentary and immediately released, try to label it and identify why it came up.

 If you are reasonably good at identifying your emotions but have no idea what to do with them, then your next step is to learn to feel and release them.
-Here are three other posts you can read to give you some ideas of how to begin practicing this:
+Here are other articles you can read to give you some ideas of how to begin practicing this:

 And just to be clear, feeling emotions does not necessarily mean having dramatic reactions to them.
 Temper tantrums, angry outbursts, throwing things, yelling, crying, or curling up in a ball are usually not necessary.
 You can feel your emotions without all the extra fuss and bother.
 In fact, the better you are at feeling your emotions the less you will need all the extra drama to experience and release them (but that’s another blog post).

 Most importantly, if you haven’t felt your emotions for a long time, or if you know you have been suppressing certain highly traumatic emotions, you need to take time to feel and release them.
 You can practice feeling your emotions in the moment, but if you don’t get rid of that backlog of old stuff hanging around, then you will stay stuck in your current situation.
-Get some professional help to safely get in touch with your emotions and process your experiences.
+Get some professional help from someone experienced in the type of trauma you are dealing with to safely get in touch with your emotions and process your experiences.
 Your path toward wholeness and healing starts there.